Skip to content

 Common mistakes

 • Setting AllowAll = true in production.
 CORS exists to give browsers a sanity check on cross-origin calls.
-Opening to the world removes the check.
+Opening to the world removes the check (it doesn’t directly compromise auth — auth still gates the request — but it removes the browser-enforced “is this site allowed to call you?” layer).

 • Missing HSTS.
 Without HSTS, an attacker on the network can downgrade to HTTP for the first request.
-HSTS makes the browser refuse HTTP for the duration of the max-age.
+The kit emits it on HTTPS responses automatically; verify your proxy doesn’t strip it.

 • CSP that breaks the UI.
-If Scalar / your React admin / a third-party widget breaks after enabling CSP, look at the browser console — CSP violations are logged.
-Add the needed origins explicitly, don’t loosen the policy globally.
+If a third-party widget breaks after tightening CSP, look at the browser console — CSP violations are logged.
+Add the needed origins to ScriptSources/StyleSources, don’t disable the middleware.